yuki-koyama/bigger/README.md

 bgfx::requestScreenShot(BGFX_INVALID_HANDLE, "/path/to/output");
 ```

-Note: On macOS, using the Metal backend somehow fails to capture the screen (not sure why).
+Note: On macOS, using the Metal backend somehow fails to capture the screen (not sure why; probably related to [this issue](https://github.com/bkaradzic/bgfx/issues/1833)).
 A possible quick fix is to use OpenGL.

 ## License